sellanraa/sellanraa-website/README.md

 Second, a page for my dogs, because some of my friends enjoy them.

+One question I couldn't resolve was how to somehow constrain the one portrait picture of the dog, Coco, on my fosters page, when basically every other photo is more of a landscape layout.
+I just accepted this a a minor layout flaw.

 Finally, eventually I hope to integrate my music project into this domain, but right now it's still over on WordPress and my vision for that is beyond what I can pull off myself.